GreenNate/471project/README.md

-# CPU Scheduling and Producer-Consumer Problem
+# CPU Scheduling and PRODUCER_CONSUMER Problem

 This project contains the solutions for two problems implemented in Java:

 1. **CPU Scheduling Simulation**: Simulates two CPU scheduling algorithms: FIFO (First-In-First-Out) and SJF (Shortest Job First, non-preemptive).
-2. **Producer-Consumer Problem**: Implements a multi-threaded simulation of the Producer-Consumer problem using semaphores.
+2. **PRODUCER_CONSUMER Problem**: Implements a multi-threaded simulation of the PRODUCER_CONSUMER problem using semaphores.

 ## Requirements
 - **Java**: Ensure Java 17 or later is installed.